-“We assumed that taxation revenue would return over time to 24% of GDP which was the average for the period from 2000 to the GFC.”
+“We assumed that taxation revenue would return over time to 24 per cent of GDP which was the average for the period from 2000 to the GFC.”

 This assumption makes an allowance for bracket creep to be returned.
 If this doesn’t occur, the Commission estimates that a person on average earnings who currently faces a marginal tax rate of 32.5 per cent will be taxed at a 37 per cent marginal tax rate by 2023-24.

-The Commission has recommended 24% of GDP as a reasonable long term cap on the size of Government while recognising that at times it may be exceeded.
+The Commission has recommended 24 per cent of GDP as a reasonable long term cap on the size of Government while recognising that at times it may be exceeded.

 The current tax share of GDP should increase as the economy grows, however, the Commission was conscious that a deliberate increase in taxation at this time may damage the economic recovery.